dichev/toolbox/README.md

 await input.confirm('Are you sure you want to continue?') console.log('continue only if is confirmed')
 ```
-Optionally the typed answers could be saved between sessions in a file.
+Optionally, the typed answers could be saved between sessions in a file.
 This is very useful to store commands history, like in shell
 ```javascript
 const Input = require('../').Input